flipcoder/midimech/README.md

 All the modes for this, (such as lydian, dorian, etc.) are accessible by picking a different starting note.

-Similarly, the penatonic scale has the "2-3" pattern:
+Similarly, the penatonic scale modes fit the "2-3" pattern:

 ```
 345